Sport Management and Media

 - All students are required to complete the appropriate petition form - either for an internship or fieldwork.
 All information should be typed into the form prior to printing.
 You will need to consult with your academic advisor before completing the form.

-- All forms must be submitted to Cindy Turo in the departmental office (12 Hill).
+- All forms must be submitted to the department administrative assistant in the departmental office (G40 Hill Center).

 - No retroactive credit will be granted.
 If you want credit for your field experience, you must complete the appropriate form and submit it for signature before the start date listed.